barboraberkova/english-for-designers/homework-11.md

 It's a weekend and it's raining outside.
 You don't want to sit on a couch and want to do something.
 You heard your favorite gallery has an interesting exhibition.
 You open their website and learn nothing.
 It is a mess.
 You try your luck and go to the gallery.
 It's closed.
 No information on the website.
 Annoying isn't it?

-You finally arrived to the gallery but another problem occures.
-It can be annoying when you're in a gallery wanting to see your favorite artist and suddenly you don't know whee to go.
+You finally arrived to the gallery but another problem occurs.
+It can be annoying when you're in a gallery wanting to see your favorite artist and suddenly you don't know where to go.
 The app helps visitors find their way around easily with no need asking or being lost.
 It has a navigation system that can talk to you or you can follow the navigation on your screen as you wander through rooms.

 ## Here comes the savior: the designer!
 how I decided to solve the problem